Working with React Form and Handling Event

 import { v4 as uuidv4 } from "uuid";

-Then, replace any hardcoded id
+Then, replace every hardcoded id

-value with uuidv4()
+with uuidv4()

 id: uuidv4(),